PrimeAcademy/object-group-bonus-calculator/README.md

 For **remote work**, use [VSCode Live Share](https://docs.microsoft.com/en-us/visualstudio/liveshare/use/vscode) to collaborate on code in pairs.

 Key takeaways:
 - Use 1 computer for coding.
-First driver forks assignment.
+First driver uses the template.
 Others can fork from the 1st driver when done so everyone gets the code.
 - Communicate - It should not be quiet in here.
 - Switch roles - one person should not drive for the whole assignment.